 (7) The Council may refuse to accept any endowment, bequest, gift, moneys or other property, or to act in any trust, where in the opinion of the Council any condition attaching thereto, or the intention or subject matter, is not consistent with the objects of the Council or is otherwise not acceptable.

-[Section 8 amended by No. 14 of 1996 s.
+[Section 8 amended: No. 14 of 1996 s.
 4.]

 Division 2 — Referrals, and relationship with governmental bodies, etc.